sanzeeb3/PHP-PayPal-IPN/README.md

 -------------

-Documentation has not been generated yet, but, there are phpDocumentor style docstrings (comments) throughout `ipnlistener.php` which explain the important public properties and methods.
+Documentation has not been generated yet, but, there are phpDocumentor style docstrings (comments) throughout `IpnListener.php` which explain the important public properties and methods.

 I have also written a more in-depth IPN tutorial on my blog: [PayPal IPN with PHP][3]